markormesher/darwin-to-mqtt/README.md

 - `LOCAL_STATION` - 3-letter station code for your local station, which the tool will show departures from.
 - `DEST_STATIONS` - comma-separated list of 3-letter station codes to show journeys for.
 - `ROWS_TO_PUBLISH` - maximum number of journeys to publish, defaults to 5.
+- `REFRESH_INTERVAL_MS` - how often to update the data, defaults to 60,000 (1 minute), which is also the minimum allowed value.
+- `HEALTH_CHECK_SERVER_PORT` - HTTP port to provide a health check endpoint on, defaults to 8080.

 ## MQTT Topics and Messages